Simon Ekpa: Life, education and career

 Simon Ekpa was born on 21 March 1985, in Ohaukwu, Ebonyi State, in southeastern Nigeria.
 Ebonyi State had previously been part of Biafra, a partially recognized state that declared independence from Nigeria and existed from 1967 until 1970.

 He won the Triple Jump silver medal for Nigeria at the 2003 African Junior Athletics Championships in Cameroon.
 He left athletics because of a knee problem.
 In September 2021, Ekpa denounced Nigeria and said he would return the medal, and renounced his Nigerian citizenship the following year.
 In July 2024, he said he had returned the medals to the Nigerian Ministry of Foreign Affairs.

-Ekpa was the Chairman of the Igbo Union Finland from 2015 until 2019.
-He has also served as the Chairman of the Playground Board, in the City Lahti, a position he held between 2017 until 2021.

 Since 2007, he has lived with his family in Lahti, Finland.
 He learned Finnish, became a citizen and did military service in the Finnish military at the Häme Regiment in Hennala in 2013 as well as a reservist in the Finnish Army.
 Ekpa joined the Finnish politics in 2012 and has been active since then.
+He was the Chairman of the Igbo Union Finland from 2015 until 2019.
+He has also served as the Chairman of the Playground Board, in the City Lahti, a position he held between 2017 until 2021.

-He ran as a candidate in the 2017 Finnish municipal elections and was also a candidate in the 2022 Finnish county elections under the National Coalition Party of Finland.
+Ekpa ran as a candidate in the 2017 Finnish municipal elections and was also a candidate in the 2022 Finnish county elections under the National Coalition Party of Finland.
 As of 2023, he serves as a public transport officer for the Lahti region.
 Yle has referred to him as a businessman.
 In 2023, the Universal Peace Federation awarded Ekpa Ambassador for Peace at the African Day Celebration in Helsinki, Finland.